BoltsJ/fvtt-hex-grid-fix/README.md

 # Hex Grid Fixes

-Fixes the incorrect scaling on measurements and changes the snapping on measured templates and similar placeables to align to the centers and vertices of the hexes.
+ * Fixes the incorrect scaling on measurements.
+ * Fixes incorrect conversion from cubic coordinates to row/column coordinates

 ## Warning